monsoonmaelstrom/book2/book2.md

 “Yeah.”

-We stand silently for a while, the only sounds the wind creaking through the sails, and the waves slapping against the hull of the ship as it slices through the water.
+We stand silently for a while, the only sounds are the wind creaking through the sails, and the waves slapping against the hull of the ship as it slices through the water.

 “I think it’s a bad business,” he says finally.
 “All of it.”